wright-group/WrightTools/docs/quickstart.rst

 Make a Plot
 -----------

-Visualizing that dataset is probably the most important tool.
+WrightTools strives to make data visualization as quick and painless as possible.

+Axes, labels, and units are brought along implicitly.

-WrightTools offers a few handy ways to quickly visualize a data object.
+WrightTools offers a few handy ways to quickly visualize a data object, shown below.
+For more information, check see :ref:`artists`, or check out our :ref:`gallery`.

 1D
 ^^